 - Participate in competitions that interest you and indulge in fun to get a closer glimpse of the fair and its festivities.

 So, are you excited about visiting the Pushkar Fair?
-Don’t forget to share your experience once you come back fro Pushkar at email@example.com
+If yes, then get packed, plan your Pushkar vacation and leave right away for an enticing vacay!
+Don’t forget to share your experience once you come back from Pushkar with us.